JamesOdera/alx-low_level_programming/0x00-hello_world/README.md

 - How to compile using `gcc`
 - What is the official C coding style and how to check your code with betty-style
 ## Requirements
--Allowed editors: `vi, vim, emacs`
+- Allowed editors: `vi, vim, emacs`
 - Ubuntu LTS latest version available
 - gcc latest version available
 ## File Descriptions